 Coffee.
-Rich, dark Coffee.
-I tell you How to Make Perfect Coffee.
-I do love coffee, don’t you?
+Rich, dark coffee.
+In this post I tell you How to Make Perfect Coffee.
+I love coffee, don't you?

 How to Make Perfect Coffee

+September 29 is National Coffee Day!
 I am a coffee lover.
 I make a pot every morning.
-I love the smell and taste of the perfect cup of coffee.
+I love the smell and taste of a cup of coffee.
 To me, the perfect cup of coffee is bold and robust, without being bitter.

 My favorite flavor and brand is the one pictured here, Cafe Cubano by Mayorga.
 The beans come from Latin America and are dark roasted in Maryland.
 It's rich, bold and flavorful without being bitter.